Wendy Mewes a has this overview of the cycle-friendly city of Lorient in Brittany, gateway to the cycle paths on Ile de Groix.

 There’s no shortage of places to eat around the pleasure port too, with fresh fish top choice on the menu.
 Le Neptune (15 ave de la Perrière) and Le Grenadin (7 rue Paul Guiysse) are both good-value, reliable options, or try Le Jardin Gourmand (46 rue Jules Simon) for seasonal, traditionally innovative cooking.

 Books, maps and tourist information

 See Wendy's Footprint guide to Brittany (UK, US) for a thorough overview of the region.
-The IGN site has a Vannes/Lorient map (1:100,000), as well as a more detailed (1:25,000) Lorient/Ile de Groix map.
+IGN has a Vannes/Lorient map (1:100,000), as well as a more detailed (1:25,000) Lorient/Ile de Groix map.
 Michelin has a regional Brittany map (UK, US), as well as a green guide to Brittany (UK, US).
-IGN also has a regional map of Brittany (UK, US, Fr).
-The IGN site also carries dozens of more detailed maps covering every corner of Brittany and its departments.
+IGN also has a regional map of Brittany (UK, US).
 In the UK, Stanfords bookshop has an excellent range of Brittany books and maps, including hundreds of IGN maps.

 See also the tourist information website.

 Wendy has also written Freewheeling France guides to cycling the Nantes-Brest Canal, as well as the history of the Nantes-Brest Canal, a regional overview of Brittany, and guides to Brest, Rennes, Quimper, Vannes and Carhaix.

 Wendy Mewes is the author of eight books about Brittany, including the Red Dog guide The Nantes-Brest Canal and the Footprint guide to Brittany (UK, US).
 She organises many walks and provides professional guided visits through Brittany Heritage Services.
 You can follow Wendy on Twitter @brittanyexpert